 Join our forum to introduce yourself.

-For the Scooter Cannonball Run in 2014 we are adjusting the handicap, and we think we got it right this time.
+For the Scooter Cannonball Run in 2014 we adjusted the handicap, and in 2016 we are sticking to the same handicap.
 The handicap is based on both the age and displacement of your scooter and is normalized to a 1979 Vespa P200E.
 The handicap takes into account the power/cc of every vespa made since 1946.
 That said some models performed better than average and others worse.
 Check the rules for the formula and the forum for the method and rational behind it if you have questions.
 Or just use the form below to calculate your handicap.

 As long as the engine cases are standard to your scooter the year of manufacture is based on that shown on your registration.
 If an engine swap has been done then it's based on the average year of the frame and engine.
 There seems to be a sweet spot for displacement somewhere between 125-200cc and very little (or negative) advantage to larger bikes.

 The form below can be used to compare performance between two bikes.
 It's simply applying the handicap to the top speed to give an adjusted top speed.
 This assumes that top speed is representative of over all performance.